 Responsibility/Qualification Information in SAM.gov

 The Federal awarding agency, prior to making a Federal award with a total amount of Federal share greater than the simplified acquisition threshold ($250,000), is required to review and consider (see 41 U.S.C.
-2313);
+2313).

 An applicant can review and comment on any information in the responsibility/qualification records available in SAM.gov.

-Before making decisions in the risk review required by § 200.206 the Department will consider any comments by the applicant, along with information available in the responsibility/qualification records in SAM.gov.
+Before making decisions in the risk review required by § 200.206, the Department will consider any comments by the applicant, along with information available in the responsibility/qualification records in SAM.gov.

 Award Notices

 The award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
-The award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
+The award agreement is the authorizing document, and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.